Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages: Introduction

+\textbf{II.
+Computationally efficient estimation of VARMA models.} Our identification strategy explicitly links the search for a unique, parsimonious model throughout the identification, specification and estimation stages.
+The same penalty used in our identification is used as a regularizer to define a natural VARMA estimator corresponding to this identified target (Section \ref{methodology}).
+We show on real and simulated data examples (Section \ref{applications} and Appendix G) that such parsimonious VARMA models lead to important gains in forecast accuracy compared to parsimoniously estimated VARs.
+An implementation of our fully-automated VARMA identification and estimation procedure is available in the \texttt{R} package \texttt{bigtime} \citep{bigtime}.

-\paragraph{3.
-Non-asymptotic theory for sparse VARMA} We provide a non-asymptotic theoretical analysis of our proposed sparse VARMA estimator.
-Our error bound analysis shows consistent estimation is possible in a double-asymptotic regime $d, T \rightarrow \infty$.
-To the best of our knowledge, consistency of VARMA estimators has been studied only in the low-dimensional, fixed $d$ asymptotic regime \citep{kascha2012comparison, Dufour15}.
+\textbf{III.
+Non-asymptotic theory for sparse VARMA.} We also provide a non-asymptotic theoretical analysis of our proposed sparse VARMA estimator (Section \ref{sec:theory}).
+Our analysis explicitly captures the complexity of model selection, and does not assume the identification restrictions are known {\it a priori} as in existing asymptotic analysis of VARMA \citep{dias2018, Dufour14}.
+While to the best of our knowledge, consistency of VARMA estimators has been studied only in the low-dimensional, fixed $d$ asymptotic regime \citep{kascha2012comparison, dufour2005asymptotic}, our error bound analysis shows consistent estimation is possible in a double-asymptotic regime $d, T \rightarrow \infty$.